jbillo/notes/README.md

 # notes
 Scratch area for notes while working on my main website

-# 2020-07-01
+# Lightsail and WordPress, together again
 I'm looking to retry the Lightsail + WordPress migration for some services I still am responsible for hosting on Linode.
 Last time I did this I ran it with Ansible + Terraform but that's a huge maintenance headache.
 I think the fix will be, if the Lightsail instance goes down, to pay for snapshots - if that fails rebuild the system and restore an at-most 1-day old backup of the databases and relevant filesystem contents from S3.
 Key things to handle:

-* Initial Lightsail host configuration - likely OK if this is somewhat manual as long as the steps are documented, and may let us go to whatever the latest Ubuntu or Amazon Linux 2 version is at the time
+[X] Initial Lightsail host configuration - likely OK if this is somewhat manual as long as the steps are documented, and may let us go to whatever the latest Ubuntu or Amazon Linux 2 version is at the time
-* Let's Encrypt certificates need DNS validation (not HTTP, since the record will still be pointed at Linode at the time I'd like to set things up)
+[ ] Let's Encrypt certificates need DNS validation (not HTTP, since the record will still be pointed at Linode at the time I'd like to set things up) and automated renewal
-* Back up the website contents and database, then shuttle them over to Lightsail and import them successfully
+[ ] One-time back up the website contents and database, then shuttle them over to Lightsail and import them successfully [ ] nginx + php + mysql configuration sanity
-* nginx + php + mysql configuration sanity
+[ ] admin interfaces for all of this (phpmyadmin) bound to localhost - port forward for this (SOCKS proxy again? wireguard?)
-* admin interfaces for all of this (phpmyadmin) bound to localhost - port forward for this (SOCKS proxy again? wireguard?)
+[ ] wp2static support for my own site as a nice-to-have (can run "lokl" maybe with some Docker containers on a large enough host?)
-* wp2static support for my own site as a nice-to-have (can run "lokl" maybe with some Docker containers on a large enough host?)
+[X] Ongoing backups to S3 (well, sort of)

 ## Getting Started
-* Create new or use existing S3 bucket and get its ARN
+* Create new or use existing S3 bucket and get its ARN.
+Might want to enable versioning here with appropriate lifecycle policy to expire versions.
 * Create new IAM user with access key (needed for Lightsail or non-AWS) with the appropriate policy attached, replacing _MY_BUCKET_NAME_ with your real bucket name:

 ```